-Whether you’re getting ready for some fun in the sun or an Antarctic adventure that's packed with snow, ice, and everything nice, one thing’s for sure—if your travel plans include a cruise ship, packing your sea legs is a must.
+Whether you’re getting ready for some fun in the sun or an Antarctic adventure that's packed with snow, ice, and everything nice, one thing’s for sure—if your plans include a cruise ship, packing your sea legs, and your travel cubes, is a must.
 Nothing kills relaxation mode like feelings of nausea.
 If you’re prone to motion sickness, or just want to prevent what could be a rough trip at sea, check out these remedies.
 When the waves get rockin’, prevent sickness from knockin’ with these five tips.

 1. Get a prescription for motion sickness medicine.

 The last time you were on a boat, you may have noticed some people with little white circles behind their ears.
 It wasn’t a fashion statement.
 Scopolamine patches are used to prevent nausea and vomiting caused by motion sickness.
 When applied at least four hours before you board, each patch is good for three days—enough time to allow you to enjoy some excursions and catch some sun.
 Going on a weeklong cruise?
 Throw a patch in a compact bag, such as the Explore Crossbody Wallet, and you’ll have it with you when it’s time to reapply.
 Make an appointment with your general practitioner to discuss whether this type of a prescription is a good idea to help you prevent seasickness.